momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 ## logic_timer
 This entity is generally used for displaying time on Rocket Jump / Sticky Jump / KZ maps.
-Old surf maps however, often use it to teleport players to jail after set amount of time.
+Old surf maps however, often use it to teleport players to jail after a set amount of time.
 If used for jail, this and all associated entities need to be removed.

 1. Determine if **logic_timer** is used for jail, either by playing the map or reading keyvalues such as **targetname**